 A girl got cornered by the villain, he is about to kill her, and there is no escape.
 Suddenly she catches him off-guard and smacks him in the head with a heavy object.
 He will collapse to the ground and she will run to the door.
-Somehow, despite the fact that realistically he should have at least a minor concussion, he would recover quickly enough to catch her just before she would reach the door.
+Somehow, despite the fact that realistically he should have at least a minor concussion, he will recover quickly enough to catch her just before she reaches the door.

 Of course it would never occur to her to continue hitting him while he is down

 to make sure he would not recover.

 except that the villain is only unstoppable to women.
 To men he might be just a Mook.

 - Mary Jane does this to the Chameleon in a Spider-Man comic, but subverted in that she does keep hitting him.

 - Calie Liddell, in Return to Wonderland #3, does much the same thing to the Mad Hatter, though her beating goes much farther.
 She even lampshades it.

 - When Olive Oyl is held captive by a gang of cowboys, she manages to hit the leader on the head...and keeps hitting him while hysterically crying for Popeye.
 When Popeye finishes beating up the rest of the gang and comes for her, he has to tell Olive to calm down or she'll end up killing the boss.

 - In the movie House of 9, the Final Girl, a good Christian girl, stabs the villain in the leg....and runs away instead of stabbing him repeatedly.
 Despite the fact that the villain had already killed several others and showed no hesitation.
 Of course he comes after her.

 - Runaway Jury: Marlee hit the guy twice and, when he still catches her before she manages to escape, she stabbed his leg with a piece of wood.